Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

 \subsection{Multi-symptom multi-label model}

-We propose a MSML network to tackle the COVID-19 lung US classification task, as shown in Fig. \ref{structure}.
-Backbone is ResNet50 \cite{he2016deep} with ImageNet pre-train for its competitive performance.
-The hidden FC layer is removed, while layers after the final convolutional layer are also removed to avoid too deep or too complicated architecture.
-Then it is followed by one specifically designed classifier consisting of average pooling and FC layer.
-Sigmoid cross-entropy loss is adpoted to learn the discriminative features, which is defined as:
+The detailed architecture of the proposed MSML network is shown in Fig. \ref{structure}.
+The model backbone is ResNet50 \cite{he2016deep} pre-trained on ImageNet for its competitive performance and its relatively concise structure.
+Some modifications are made based on it, firstly, the hidden fully-connected layer is removed, and layers after the final convolutional layer are also removed to avoid too deep or too complicated architecture.
+Then it is followed by one specifically designed classifier consisting of average pooling fully-connected layer for multi-label tasks.
+To effectively learn the discriminative features of COVID-19 pulmonary symptoms, we adopt sigmoid cross-entropy loss, which can be calculated as: